ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-basic.markdown

 {PANEL: Explicit and Implicit queries}

-Every data node and edge that is to participate a query, is chosen using a 'with' clause.
+Every data node or edge that is to participate in a query is chosen using a `with` clause.
-After choosing all data elements this way, a 'match' statement uses them to define the search pattern.
+After choosing all data elements this way, a `match` statement uses them to define the search pattern.
 Only data that matches this pattern is retrieved.

-It is perfectly fine to omit 'with' clauses from your code.
-RavenDB will notice unchosen data elements in your 'match' pattern and choose them for you with nearly no performance toll.
+It is allowed to omit the `with` clauses from your code.
+RavenDB will notice unchosen data elements in your `match` pattern and choose them for you with nearly no performance toll.

-* **Not including 'with' clauses** in your queries can improve your code's conciseness and automates a task that doesn't need your attention.
+* **Not including `with` clauses** in your queries improves code conciseness and automates a procedure that doesn't need your attention.
-* **Defining 'with' clauses yourself** may help you create a more readable code.
+* **Defining `with` clauses yourself** may create more readable code.

 ---